Why do I think God exists?

 DNA replication can only proceed in a single direction, from the top of the DNA strand to the bottom.
 Because the strands that form the DNA double helix align in an antiparallel fashion with the top of one strand juxtaposed to the bottom of the other strand, only one strand at each replication fork has the proper orientation (bottom-to-top) to direct the assembly of a new strand, in the top-to-bottom direction.
 For this strand—referred to as the “leading strand”—DNA replication proceeds rapidly and continuously in the direction of the advancing replication fork.

 DNA replication can’t proceed along the strand with the top-to-bottom orientation until the replication bubble has expanded enough to expose a sizable stretch of DNA.
 When this happens, DNA replication moves away from the advancing replication fork.
-DNA replication can only proceed a short distance for the top-to-bottom-oriented strand before the replication process has to stop and wait for more of the parent DNA strand to be exposed.
+DNA replication can only proceed a short distance for the top-to-bottom oriented strand before the replication process has to stop and wait for more of the parent DNA strand to be exposed.
 When a sufficient length of the parent DNA template is exposed for a second time, DNA replication can proceed again, but only briefly before it has to stop again and wait for more DNA to be exposed.
 The process of discontinuous DNA replication takes place repeatedly until the entire strand is replicated.
 Each time DNA replication starts and stops, a small fragment of DNA is produced.
-Biochemists refer to these pieces of DNA (that will eventually compose the daughter strand) as “Okazaki fragments,” named after the biochemist who discovered them.
-Biochemists call the strand produced discontinuously the “lagging strand” because DNA replication for this strand lags behind the more rapidly produced leading strand.
+Biochemists refer to these pieces of DNA (that will eventually comprise the daughter strand) as “Okazaki fragments,” named after the biochemist who discovered them.
+Biochemists call the strand produced discontinuously the “lagging strand,” because DNA replication for this strand lags behind the more rapidly produced leading strand.

-One additional point: the leading strand at one replication fork is the lagging strand at the other replication fork, since the replication forks at the two ends of the replication bubble advance in opposite directions.
+One additional point: The leading strand at one replication fork is the lagging strand at the other replication fork, since the replication forks at the two ends of the replication bubble advance in opposite directions.

 Before the newly formed daughter strands can be produced, a small RNA primer must be produced.
 The protein that synthesizes new DNA by reading the parent DNA template strand—DNA polymerase—can’t start production from scratch.
 It has to be primed.
 A massive protein complex, called the primosome, which consists of more than 15 different proteins, produces the RNA primer needed by DNA polymerase.